Overview

 idea of electron transfer.

-- Ask which particle moves when an object becomes negatively charged, and require students to justify
+- Ask which particle moves when an object becomes negatively charged, and require you to justify

 the answer.

-- Use a hinge question where students predict the interaction between two named charges.
+- Use a hinge question where you predict the interaction between two named charges.

-- Give one everyday material and ask students to classify it as a conductor or insulator with a
+- Try one everyday material and check whether you can classify it as a conductor or insulator with a

 reason.

-- Students often say positive charge moves from one object to another.
+- Saying positive charge moves from one object to another.
 Re-centre the explanation on

 electrons only.